Primitive War: Opiate Undertow: Plot summary

 A year later, Leon has been sent stateside on a college scholarship, Eli is the new Captain of Vulture Squad, and Xavier is now the commander of Stalker Force with Andrei joining him.
 Their goal is to contain the dinosaurs in the Valley and to exterminate the Utahraptors.
 The other dinosaurs in the valley, including the Tyrannosaurus parents, are contained behind a perimeter of concrete and electric fence.
 However, Stalker Force find the final Utahraptor nesting ground abandoned, as it is revealed the raptors have found a way to escape.

+Dinosaur accuracy

+Primitive War has been celebrated for its scientifically informed dinosaur designs; the Deinonychus and Utahraptor, for example, are covered in feathers.
+There is a heavy amount of speculation within the behavior and appearances, however.
+Kaprosuchus, for example, does not have any leg material preserved, so the depiction as long-legged pursuit predators is not completely known.
+The Quetzalcoatlus tongue, used as an extra appendage, is also speculation, as well as the then-popular depiction of Tyrannosaurus covered in grizzled feathers.
+Of course, these are things that are not known completely, and speculation within paleoart or paleo media is healthy.
+The inclusion of Stygimoloch as a separate genus is somewhat different, as it has been synonymous with a contemporaneous animal, Pachycephalosaurus, for many years.

 Sequels

 Multiple sequels have thus far been created for the Primitive War franchise, with three published and more on the way according to Ethan Pettus himself.
 The first sequel, titled The Primitive War Dispatches: The Hunting of Stalker Force, was published in 2019.
-The next sequel, Primitive War II: Animus Infernal, was published in 2020.
+The next sequel, Primitive War II: Animus Infernal, which takes place during the Angolan War of Independence, was published in 2020.
 A third book, titled The Primitive War Dispatches Volume II: The Psalms of Xipetotec, was released in May 2025.
 The third book takes place between the events of The Hunting of Stalker Force and Primitive War II.
-A field guide written by Pettus and illustrated by Bruno Hernandez regarding the creatures of the first book and the first volume of the Primitive War Dispatches, titled The Primitive War Bestiary, was also published.
+A book titled Primitive War: Aeon Ourobouros, is also being written, along with Primitive War Dispatches 3 and 4.
+A field guide written by Pettus and illustrated by Bruno Hernandez regarding the creatures of the first book and the first volume of the Primitive War Dispatches, titled The Primitive War Bestiary, was also published, and a comic adaption, illustrated by Babisu Kourtis, is actively being worked on.